Homotopy Brunnian links and the $\kappa$-invariant: Abstract

 \section{Abstract}

 We provide an alternative proof that Koschorke's $\kappa$-invariant is injective on the set of link homotopy classes of $n$-component homotopy Brunnian links $BLM(n)$.
 The existing proof (by Koschorke \cite{Koschorke97}) is based on the Pontryagin--Thom theory of framed cobordisms, whereas ours is closer in spirit to techniques based on Habegger and Lin's string links.
-We frame the result in the language of the rational homotopy Lie algebra $\pi_\ast(\Omega\Cnf(n))\otimes \Q$ of the configuration space, which allows us to express Milnor's $\mu$--invariants as homotopy periods of $\Cnf(n)$.
+We frame the result in the language of Fox's torus homotopy groups and the rational homotopy Lie algebra $\pi_\ast(\Omega\Cnf(n))\otimes \Q$ of the configuration space.
+It allows us to express the relevant Milnor's $\mu$--invariants as homotopy periods of $\Cnf(n)$.